cjbell630/FNaF_Advance/notes.md

 flicker transition does not happen as it normally would when the camera is stunned.
 (QUESTION: how does the static affect the kitchen?)

-Once they reach your **door** (separate area from any of the cameras), they will try to enter the **office** on their next successful movement opportunity:
+Once they reach your **door** (separate area from any of the cameras), Bonnie switches off the hall light if it is on (for some reason Chica does not) and they will try to enter the **office** on their next successful movement opportunity:

 * If the door is shut, they reset to the **Dining Area**.
 * If the door is open, they "enter the room" and disable the door and lights on their respective side.

 They CAN enter when the lights are on, and because they disable the lights, the hall light shuts off when they enter.

-Once in the room, they start a timer for 30s/1800f.
-Once that timer runs out:
+Once in the room, the next frame that the cameras are up, they start a timer for 30s/1800f.

-* If the camera is up, they will force it down and jumpscare you
+Once that timer runs out, if the camera is still up, they will force it down and jumpscare you.
-* If the camera is not up, they will jumpscare you

 Additionally, if you **lower** the camera at any point before this timer has run out, they will jumpscare you.